 9.1.1 To facilitate the transfer of knowledge and skills among qualified Health Care Professionals, Members may support accredited and unaccredited programs delivered by Health Care Professionals for Health Care Professionals and other relevant collaborators to facilitate their learning.
-Accredited and unaccredited programs, irrespective of format, serve to enhance knowledge and understanding of advances in health research, health sciences, clinical practice and professional development so that Health Care Professionals can, in turn, provide superior health care to Canadian patients.1
+Accredited and unaccredited programs, irrespective of format, serve to enhance or fill an unmet documented need for knowledge and understanding of advances in health research, health sciences, clinical practice and professional development so that Health Care Professionals can, in turn, provide superior health care to Canadian patients.1

-- 9.2.1 Topics must not be promotional-oriented and presentations must give a balanced view of all relevant therapeutic options available. - 9.2.2 Innovative Medicines Canada supports the principle of disclosure by Health Care Professionals of any financial or any other material affiliations with its Members. - 9.2.3 Acknowledgment of sponsorship by Members should appear on all program-related materials.
+- 9.2.1 Topics must not be promotional-oriented and presentations must give a balanced view of all relevant therapeutic options available. - 9.2.2 Innovative Medicines Canada supports the principle of disclosure by Health Care Professionals of any financial or any other material affiliations with its Members. - 9.2.3 Acknowledgment of support (financial or in-kind) by Members should appear on all program-related materials. - 9.2.4 The resources provided by a Member to support a learning program, such as financial or in-kind (such as human, organizational or technological), should be disclosed to enable each party to be aware of sources of funding and expenses through employing transparent accounting practices (e.g. an agreement outlining financial commitments).

-Under Section 9, the Health Care Professional speaker or facilitator cannot be an employee of the Member Company.
+1 Under Section 9, the Health Care Professional speaker or facilitator cannot be an employee of the Member Company.
 Those interactions are covered under Section 5 - Scientific Exchanges.
 In exceptional circumstances, where programs are delivered by a non-HCP related to medical scientific exchange, the spirit of this Section still applies (for example, an epidemiologist).

-- 9.2.4 The resources provided by a Member for planning, implementing and administering a learning program, such as financial or inkind (such as human, organizational or technological), should be disclosed to enable each party to be aware of sources of funding and expenses through employing transparent accounting practices (e.g. an agreement outlining financial commitments). - 9.2.5 Remuneration of the speaker or moderator must be in the form of an honorarium calculated at fair market value reflective of usual rates of compensation, and may only be provided after the service has been rendered.
-Reasonable travel, accommodation and out-of-pocket expenses, where warranted, and in line with this Code, may be reimbursed.
-Remuneration and/or reimbursement of expenses to other Health Care Professionals attending the learning program are prohibited.2 - 9.2.6 Members commit to ensuring that full editorial control of presentation content resides with the Health Care Professional presenter or organizations.3 - 9.2.7 Learning programs supported by Members or through a third party are designed for Health Care Professionals and invitations are to be extended only to Health Care Professionals and other relevant collaborators.
-These programs must not be offered to the spouses/ companions or family members of Health Care Professionals.
-It is recognized that Health Care Professionals may wish to travel
+- 9.2.5 Remuneration of the speaker or moderator must be in the form of an honorarium calculated at fair market value reflective of usual rates of compensation, and may only be provided after the service has been rendered.2 Reasonable travel, accommodation and out-of-pocket expenses, where warranted, and in line with this Code, may be reimbursed.
+Remuneration and/or reimbursement of expenses to other Health Care Professionals attending the learning program are prohibited.3 - 9.2.6 Members commit to ensuring that full editorial control of presentation content resides with the Health Care Professional presenter or organizations.
+If requested by presenting HCPs, medical/education personnel (i.e. non-sales personnel) can provide content to HCPs as appropriate to satisfy the unmet learning need.
+Sales representatives cannot provide any content or slide deck to HCPs to present at a learning program.